 The IRS is warning people to be aware of new scams where fraudsters call to demand an immediate tax payment through a prepaid debit card.
 These impersonators claiming to be from the IRS threatens arrest if a payment is not made.
 They tell people that the payment system is linked to the Electronic Federal Tax Payment System (EFTPS) when it is entirely controlled by the scammers.

 So just because it isn’t “tax season,” please be aware and stay vigilant.
 Remember that the first contact with the IRS will not be through a random, threatening phone call.

 The IRS will never:

 - Call and demand immediate payment using a prepaid debit card.

-- Have the local law enforcement authority arrest you.
+- Have the local law enforcement authorities arrest you.

 - Ask for credit or debit card numbers over the phone.

-Oh, just in case you were wondering, I did call them back but the number was disconnected!
+Oh, and just in case you were wondering, I did call them back.
+The number was disconnected!